AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/approve-a-snippet-with-no-draft.md

 No-Draft is triggered each time a snippet is approved.
 This includes a snippet that is shared or referenced by assets in other workspaces.

-1. Go to **Design Studio**.
+1. Go to **[!UICONTROL Design Studio]**.

    ![](assets/go-to-design-studio.png)

-1. Select a snippet and in the **Snippet Actions** drop-down, choose **Approve**.
+1. Select a snippet and in the **[!UICONTROL Snippet Actions]** drop-down, choose **[!UICONTROL Approve]**.

    ![](assets/approve-snippet.png)

-1. Select an option in the Approve Snippet dialog box and click **Approve**:
+1. Select an option in the **[!UICONTROL Approve Snippet]** dialog box and click **[!UICONTROL Approve]**:

-    * **Update all**: This option will not create drafts of the approved assets using the snippet.
+    * **[!UICONTROL Update all]**: This option will not create drafts of the approved assets using the snippet.
 All assets get the updates and maintain their prior statuses.
 A progress module appears on the top right side of the screen; it can be closed at any time.
-To restore it, right-click the snippet name and select Show Approval Status.
+To restore it, right-click the snippet name and select [!UICONTROL Show Approval Status].
-    * **Create drafts**: This option will create drafts of the approved assets using the snippet.
+    * **[!UICONTROL Create drafts]**: This option will create drafts of the approved assets using the snippet.
 Select this option if snippet changes need to be reviewed first.
 All drafts must be approved manually.

    ![](assets/snippet-dialog-box.png)